 I’m getting the whole family.
 Reassurance calmed his raging anxiety to a nagging whisper.
 Now if we could take Rory’s skills without taking Rory, it’d be perfect.

 Arms around his ribs, Kelsey’s bright green eyes turned upward, her chin digging into his chest.
 “All the guys left last week and Rory ‘ll be back tomorrow, so it’s just us right now.”
-At his look, she added, “He’s at the cape helping Mr. Sorenen pack his house into his fishing boat.
+At his look, she added, “He’s at the cape helping Mr. Sommer pack his house into his fishing boat.
 We’ll leave a note so he can catch up.”

-The man read, blatantly ignoring her.
-“Uh-hu.”
+The man read, blatantly avoiding eye contact with her.

 He came in behind me?
 Frowning, Lee lowered his voice.
 “Is he a guide?”